openstack/octavia/specs/version0.9/active-active-topology.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 * Support the creation, connection, and configuration of the various
-  networks and interfaces as described in ‘high-level topology' diagram.
+  networks and interfaces as described in 'high-level topology' diagram.

 * Adding a new loadbalancer requires attaching the Distributor to the
   loadbalancer's front-end network, adding a VIP port to the Distributor,